jpsfitz/nanooptics/README.md

 # Getting jupyter up and running on Ubuntu
+These installation instructions are for Linux, but they will roughly work for Windows as well with a few adjustments.

 ## A. Download and install anaconda.
 Do not give root priveleges.
 Anaconda provides the easiest way to get a jupyter notebook environment up and running.
 Follow the directions at
 https://www.continuum.io/downloads